rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 The ratio (310/752331) / (2/340411) = 0.00041205267	/ 0.00000587525 = 70.1 which tells us that ‘everything’ is about 70 times more likely to appear in Austen than in Brunton.
 If we calculate this ratio for every word in both documents, we can  find the set of words for each text or group of texts that are, in a sense, the most important words in that text - if we can judge importance by relative frequency of use.

 This is the measure we are using in this exercise.
-However, there are some limits to what it can tell us, and a number of other methods for comparing texts and corpora exist; for example, In the "Further Reading" and "Extra Credit" sections you will find ideas and examples of how some people have gone about accounting for these shortcomings.
+However, there are some limits to what it can tell us, and a number of other methods for comparing texts and corpora exist.
+(For example, see )
+In the "Further Reading" and "Extra Credit" sections you will find ideas and examples of how some people have gone about accounting for these shortcomings.
 The bottom line, however, is that we may be able to build a better way of determining which words to use as a representation or stand-in for our texts, but they will always remain a very specific and partial representation.
 This is a *good* thing.

 ### Corpus: to what can we compare Austen?

-Comparing Austen's novels and compete works to "everything else" sounds great in theor
+Comparing Austen's novels and compete works to "everything else" sounds great in theory; how will it work in practice?
+First, we need to determine what groups of novels we might want to compare to Austen's; then we need to figure out if they exist in "clean," machine-readable text form.
+(As we learned in Assignment 4, even if we have a digital facsimile of a novel, using OCR on it won't necessarily give us a good-enough machine-readable text.)

+For this assignment, we will use the texts and corpora described below.

+All of these corpora are composed of text that were transcribed by a person or people, so they are very accurate.
 Almost all computational text analysis work requires that we pre-process or "clean" existing machine-readable texts before we can use them.

-All of these corpora except for SINGERMENDENHALL are composed of text that were transcribed by a person or people, so they are very accurate.
 In this case, we have removed metadata and other ancillary text that we don't want to see in our results.
 The SINGERMENDENHALL corpus is different because it was created via OCR of scanned novels; we then processed the resulting (very messy) text by removing "non-words" (any words that appear < 200 times in the Google ngram corpus) and uppercase words.
 The programs we use will also include functions that remove or ignore some words; our program, for example, ignores words that appear < 5 times in both texts or corpora that we are comparing.

-AUSTEN
+#### AUSTEN
 Our Jane Austen corpus contains the texts of Emma, Lady Susan, Mansfield Park, Northanger Abbey, Persuasion, Pride and Prejudice, and Sense and Sensibility.

-BRUNTON
+#### BRUNTON
 Our Maria Brunton corpus contains the novels Discipline and Self-Control.

-BURNEY
+#### BURNEY
 Our Burney corpus contains Cecelia, Evelina, and The Wanderer.
 [Note: add Camilla]

-CANON
+#### CANON
-The “canon” collection contains 44 works of eighteenth- and early-nineteenth-century fiction that are taught frequently in university-level classes on the novel and fiction; we drew them from a survey of 40 recent syllabi.
+The “canon” collection contains 44 works of eighteenth- and early-nineteenth-century fiction that are taught frequently in university-level classes on the novel and fiction; we drew them from a survey of 40 recent syllabi for eighteenth-century and history of the novel classs.
 They are Pamela (1740), Tristram Shandy (1749), Evelina (1778), Robinson Crusoe (1719), Tom Jones (1749), Joseph Andrews (1742), Oroonoko, or The Royal Slave (1688), Moll Flanders (1722), Northanger Abbey (1817), Shamela (1741), Clarissa (1748), The Castle of Otranto (1764), Emma (1815), Roxana (1724), The Female Quixote (1752), The Monk (1796), Fantomina: or, Love in a Maze (1724), The Man of Feeling (1771), A Sicilian Romance (1790), A Sentimental Journey (1768), Humphry Clinker (1771), Gulliver’s Travels (1726), Candide (1759), Castle Rackrent (1800), Mansfield Park (1814), The Fair Jilt (1688), Pilgrim's Progress (1678), The Mysteries of Udolpho (1794), Pride and Prejudice (1813), Les Liaisons Dangereuses (1782), The Princesse de Clèves (1678), Sense and Sensibility (1811), A Simple Story (1791), The Romance of the Forest (1791), Anti-Pamela (1741), Don Quixote (1615), Jane Eyre (1847), The History of Pompey the Little (1750), Belinda (1801), Roderick Random (1748), The History of Rasselas (1759), The Italian (1797), Waverley (1814).
 (Love in Excess (1719) is on this list but not included because of the lack of a readily available machine-readable text.)
+They come primarily from the Project Gutenberg archive.

-Archive
+#### Archive
 We have two corpora that stand in for the “archive” or - to use the words of Margaret Cohen - “the great unread” (“Narratology in the Archive of Literature,” 61) - all of those books that were published and (possibly) read at one time but which have not been read much since.
 Our first “archive” corpus is CHAWTON,  a collection of 75 novels drawn from the Chawton House Library’s Novels Online project, which contains little-known novels written (primarily) by women and published during the eighteenth and early nineteenth centuries.

 A alternate model for “archive” is SINGERMENDENHALL.
 This corpus contains seventy-five rare works of eighteenth-century fiction drawn from the Singer-Mendenhall collection at the University of Pennsylvania.
+The SINGERMENDENHALL corpus is different because it was created via OCR of scanned novels; we then processed the resulting (very messy) text by removing "non-words" (any words that appear < 200 times in the Google ngram corpus) and uppercase words.

+Are either of these corpora a perfect representation of the "real" archive of late-eighteenth and early-nineteenth-century fiction?
+Nope!
+But there's really no perfect representation, and there is a lot we can learn from this one.

 ### How to run the CS21 "more distinctive words" program [fill this in]

-Our friends in CS21 have written a program that will help us do this.
 We will walk through the program in class so that you have a basic idea of how it implements the “most distinctive word” calculation.
 [Rich, can you add a brief explanation or  narrative version of the pseudocode?]

-We will be running this program - written in the programming language Python - from the command line via your Terminal.
-The command line is simply a different way of interacting with the files and programs on your computer.
+We will be running this program - written in the programming language Python - from the command line via your Terminal (on Mac) or PowerShell (on PC).
+The command line is simply a different tool for viewing and interacting with the files and programs on your computer.
+You have already completed a tutorial teaching you the basics of how to navigate your file structure and run programs from the command line.

-[add command line image]

-1. All of the commands you
+1. Download the folder containing the corpora and program into your own computer.
+Save it somewhere that makes sense to you.

+2. Open your Terminal or PowerShell and change directory (cd) into the "bin" folder within the assignment folder.

+3. To run the program, enter the command:

+> python3 sample.py

+And follow the assignment's prompts to compare two texts or corpora.

+You will see a few outputs.
+First, there will be a list of most frequent words in each corpus with a number alongside telling you how many times that word occurs.
+These can be potentially interesting, but will not be our primary focus.
+Next comes the two list of "most distinctive" word in each corpus; each word is accompanied by a number that tells you how many times the word word appears in Corpus A than in Corpus B.

+You will then also be able to select any word from that list and ask the program to display all instances of it in the context of the surrounding words from the text, which will give you a sense of the word's uses.
+(This is called Keyword in Context, or KWiC.)

 ### Questions and Interpretation

-Creating lists of "most distinctive words" is the end of work of the CS21 class, but the beginning of our work in this ENGL035 assignment.

-Spend some time

-Specifically, we will ask whether some of Ian Watt’s claim about Austen’s novels seem to be upheld or contradicted by what we can learn from looking at the kinds of words Austen uses in comparison with the kinds of words her peers used.
-At the end of The Rise of the Novel, Watt celebrates Austen’s reconciliation of the two divergent goals aimed at by novelists writing during the seventy-odd years before her.
-Some of these earlier novelists, Watt suggests, sought to represent the “realism of presentation,”  “the subjective and psychological” realities of characters; others focused on “the realism of assessment,” aiming at a “portrayal of society” that focused on external realities.
-Austen, Watt suggested, was able to achieve this in part by restricting her vision to a more narrow field than some earlier novelists had attempted.
-By examining common and "most standout" words in Austen in comparison to a corpus of earlier and contemporary novels by other novelists, and by comparing earlier Austen novels with later Austen novels, we will be able to think about Watt's argument using a new evidence set.
-By examining "more likely" words and looking at some of them in context, we will be able to (tentatively) assess whether Austen seems to be "restricting her vision to a more narrow field" than earlier novelists.
-And we will be able to ask  ----?

-The more general
+1. Once you have the program running, try these comparisons first: The AUSTEN corpus to BRUNTON, CHAWTON, and CANON corpora.

+You will see at least one fairly striking result in this comparison.

+2. Next, map out come comparisons - between Austen's novels and other groups of novels, and between individual Austen novels and other individual novels - that you would like to make in order to answer some of the questions below.

+Note: We cannot answer the question of whether Austen is different from her contemporaries, because we have built difference into our output: our friends in CS21 have constructed a program that will find difference no matter what.
+But given difference, we can use the lists o

-What “most standout word” metrics *can’t* do is prove that Austen is generally divergent or distinctive from her contemporaries
+So what “more distinctive” metrics *can’t* do is prove that Austen is generally divergent or distinctive from her contemporaries

+### Write

+After

 ### Extra credit for non-CS people

 Open the script in Atom or a similar code-editing tool and modify the script to do one of the following:

-Display 20 words instead of 10
+Display 20 words instead of 10 and re-run the script.

-The number of words that must appear in both corpora for the word to appear at all in the results output is currently 5; set that number to a different number.
+The number of words that must appear in both corpora for the word to appear at all in the results output is currently 5; set that number to a different number and re-run the script.

 ### Extra credit for anyone

-In his book Nabokov’s Favorite Word is Mauve, data journalist Ben Blatt notes that Jane Austen’s “use of words like very is off the charts,” and gives an example:
+In his book Nabokov’s Favorite Word is Mauve, data journalist Ben Blatt notes that Jane Austen’s “use of words like "very" is off the charts,” and gives an example:

 [add image]

 Based on only what you see here, what is potentially wrong with Blatt’s example?
-Might what is wrong with this example be a symptom of some larger potential dangers of the computational text analysis of literature?
+Might what is wrong with this example be a symptom of what else might go wrong with the computational text analysis of literature when a literary critic is not involved?

 ### Extra credit for anyone